-The Local Medical Committee (LMC) is a body recognised in statute as representing all local general practitioners working within the NHS.
+The Local Medical Committee (LMC) is an independent organisation which represents all local general practitioners working within the NHS.

 As the local representative committee of NHS GPs, the LMC is recognised in the NHS Acts and Regulations, as the body with whom NHS England must consult (through its Area Team) on issues affecting the administration of GPs’ contracts and remuneration, and the services they provide to patients.